They protect liberty and prosperity—when we follow them.

 The Twenty-Dollar Rule

 It is common these days for legal scholars to profess not to know the meaning of the Seventh Amendment’s twenty-dollar rule, the rule that a jury trial is not required in civil disputes involving amounts less than twenty dollars.
 They claim the dollar’s value has changed since the eighteenth century, and to an extent we cannot fathom.
 This is incorrect.
 Our modern Federal Reserve Notes may be denominated in “dollars,” but they are not backed by dollars as defined in the Constitution, and therefore are not “dollars” in the strict sense.
 And therefore, judges seeking to apply the twenty-dollar rule.
 In applying that rule, a judge need not be intimidated.
 All they have to do is translate FRNs into constitutional dollars.
 This is not too difficult.
 It takes knowing a little middle-school math, and having a bit of familiarity with how precious metals are weighed and measured.
-Precious metals are defined in terms of troy ounces (note: not imperial ounces), which are defined in terms of grains.
+Precious metals are defined in terms of troy ounces (note: not imperial ounces), which are subdivided into grains.
 One troy ounce equals 480 grains.
-A constitutional dollar equals 371.25 grains, or about 77.344 percent of a troy ounce, of pure silver.
+A constitutional dollar equals 371.25 grains, which is equal to 77.344 percent of a troy ounce, of pure silver.
 When a troy ounce of silver is worth one dollar in FRNs, a constitutional dollar is worth 77 cents in FRNs.
-When a troy ounce of silver is worth ten dollars in FRNs, a constitutional dollar is worth $7.73 in FRNs.
+Likewise, when a troy ounce of silver is worth ten dollars in FRNs, a constitutional dollar is worth $7.73 in FRNs.
 And so on.
 Got all that?
 Now let’s do the calculation for the twenty-dollar rule.
 Take the current troy-ounce price of pure silver in terms of FRNs and multiply it by 77.344 percent.
 The result is one constitutional dollar, expressed in FRNs.
 Now multiply that figure by twenty.
 You’ve got it!
 Now just compare your resulting figure to the amount in controversy, which of course is expressed in FRNs.
 If twenty constitutional dollars, expressed in FRNs, is less than the amount in controversy, then the plaintiff is entitled to a jury trial.
 If not, not.
 This would all be easier, of course, if there were no FRNs and we just went back to constitutional dollars.